ericjohannes/weather/README.md

 Note, in the process of deploying to AWS I deleted and recreated the github repo so the commit history here does not reflect my commit process when building this app.

+The data is all in the `wx_data` folder.
+To load the data base run `python manage.py ingest_data` and `python manage.py analyze_data`.
+After that run `python manage.py runserver` and check out the api at  http://127.0.0.1:8000/api/weather and http://127.0.0.1:8000/api/weather/stats.

 # Questions
 Responses to the several questions for this exercise